soukron/python-httpserver/README.md

    $ oc process -f build/pipeline-{with or without}-secret.yaml | oc apply -f -
    ```

+   Optionally you can use `build/pipeline-with-basicauth-secret.yaml` template to get the code using Basic Authentication instead of RSA key.

 5. Wait until Jenkins is completely deployed

 6. Start the pipeline